10 ways technology has impacted education today

 However, the paradigm has since shifted.
 The year 2020 was a defining moment for education and life in general.
 The lockdown forced schools to adopt advanced technologies for operations.
 And nowadays, students conveniently receive lectures from the comfort of their homes.

 And video conferencing tools like Zoom and Skype made the smooth transition possible.
 As a result, online schooling has broken all the educational barriers.
 With such a versatile option, students have continued to learn without interruption.

 Moreover, technology has made education cheaper and more accessible than ever.
 Students from developing countries can save travel costs and learn from their locale.
-They can now study, take exams, and bag degrees from across continents.
+From having an LSAT tutor for getting a law degree, to virtually all other areas of education, students can now study, take exams, and bag degrees from across continents.